 5. Finally, we clicked Search, sat back, and watched qPhotoRec do its thing.qphotorec scan process

 As you can see – absolutely barebones.
 You can basically select your drive, set a destination, click Search, and… wait.
 That’s it.
 You can’t preview files.
 You can’t filter by type, date, or size.
-This UI is barely an improvement over the CLI version – it just gives you buttons instead of keystrokes.
-That’s all.
+The UI offers little improvement over the CLI; it mostly replaces keystrokes with buttons.

 Now, speaking of the CLI version – if you’re on a Mac, this is what you’ll be working with.
 Let’s take a look at how it works in the terminal: